AcademySoftwareFoundation/OpenImageIO/src/doc/glossary.rst

     that an image was scanned, the camera settings used when a photograph was taken, etc.

+  Multi-part image / multi-part file

+    This is what OpenEXR calls a file containing multiple subimages.

   Native data format

     The *data format* used in the disk file representing an image.
 Note that